arestrom/refreeze/README.md

     the `.Renviron` file.
 This will work despite the fact that the `run.vbs` file invokes `R.exe` using the `--vanilla` flag, which instructs R not to read the `.Renviron` file.

+-   A safer method to store credentials is to use your operating system’s credential manager.
+This functionality can be accessed using the `keyring` package.
+For Windows users the credentials will then be stored as encrypted values in the Windows Credential Manager.
+For an example of how this can be implemented using standalone Windows Apps, please see the `Chehalis` and `MarSS` repositories.
+Details can be found in the `global.R`, `server.R`, and files in the `connect` folder.

 ### In case of failure